 How to watch The Falcon and the Winter Soldier

-The service costs $6.99 a month in the US and will cost £5.99 in the UK, undercutting other streaming rivals by quite a bit.
+The service costs £5.99/$6.99 a month or £59.99/$69.99 a year, undercutting other streaming rivals by quite a bit.
 Take a look at everything you need to know about Disney Plus for more information.

-By the time The Falcon and the Winter Soldier launches, the UK should have access to Disney Plus, as its slated to launch in March 2020.
-In the unlikely case that the show is not released in the UK at the same time - or that you’re based elsewhere in the world - you can take a look at our article on how to watch Disney+ from abroad.
+By the time The Falcon and the Winter Soldier launches, most countries should have access to Disney+.
+If you're not so lucky and your country doesn't have access yet, you can take a look at our guide to how to watch Disney+ from abroad.

 What do we know about the plot of The Falcon and the Winter Soldier?